 Are you getting to the point with your home that you can no longer afford your mortgage?
 When this happens, foreclosure is often an option that you have.
 However, when you think of foreclosure, chances are you feel shame and embarrassment that your life has come to that.
 There is a lot of negativity that is associated with a foreclosure, and it is something that most people try to avoid.
-While there is such a negative connotation with going through a foreclosure in New York, the truth is that a lot of people, especially those who are facing it, don’t know several truths about foreclosure.
+However, there is a lot of misinformation about foreclosure in New York and there are several myths circulating about foreclosures which you may have been led to believe.
+So before you think that you have no other option than to go through a foreclosure in New York, just be certain that you have the whole story.

 1) Did You Know…The Bank Takes All Your Stuff